 Finally, as hard as it seems, strive especially during stressful times to be your very best.
 Be the person your dog or cat thinks you are!
 (That may sound silly or irreverent — but trust me, it works.)
 Don’t act out of your pain or frustration — act IN to your heart, and let it lead you.

 I’d love to hear your comments on this subject — but please, for all our sakes, let it be respectful.
 I will approve and reply to thoughtful and heartfelt comments to this article.
 The others?
 Deleted.
+This writer and business owner has a clear policy: This is a hate-free zone.
 Just want you to know that 🙂

-Thank you for contributing to the solutions — not the chaos.
+Thank you for contributing to the solutions — and for not adding to the chaos.